-- 1. The term of the renewal collective agreement shall be from the date of ratification to August 31, 2023 and shall have no retroactive effect whatsoever other than as expressly set out herein. - 2.
-Immediately following ratification of the renewal Collective Agreement, \$80,000 shall be transferred from the Professional Development Fund to the Ways and Means Fund on a one-time, without prejudice or precedent basis. - 3.
+- 1. This Memorandum of Settlement is tabled without prejudice to the employer's tabling of amended proposals in the course of collective bargaining from July 1 July 4, 2021. - 2.
+The term of the renewal collective agreement shall be from the date of ratification to August 31, 2023 and shall have no retroactive effect whatsoever other than as expressly set out herein. - 3.
+Immediately following ratification of the renewal Collective Agreement, \$80,000 shall be transferred from the Professional Development Fund to the Ways and Means Fund on a one-time, without prejudice or precedent basis. - 4.
 Employees in the bargaining unit as of the date of ratification will receive a lump sum payment, less deductions required by law, in an amount equivalent to the difference between the wages they received from September 1, 2020 up to the date of ratification and what they would have received during the same period of time had the wage rates been increased effective September 1, 2020 by 1%.
-These payments will be made on a regular monthly pay date as expeditiously as practicable following ratification of this Memorandum of Settlement for a Renewal Collective Agreement by both parties. - 4.
+These payments will be made on a regular monthly pay date as expeditiously as practicable following ratification of this Memorandum of Settlement for a Renewal Collective Agreement by both parties. - 5.
 Upon ratification of the renewal Collective Agreement the Letter of Understanding at Schedule "D" will be implemented according to the terms therein.

-- 5. The renewal collective agreement shall be in the same form as the predecessor 2017-20 Collective Agreement other than as modified by Schedule "A", "B" and "C" to this Memorandum of Settlement. - 6.
-All other proposals not included in this Memorandum of Settlement are withdrawn. - 7.
+- 6. The renewal collective agreement shall be in the same form as the predecessor 2017-20 Collective Agreement other than as modified by Schedule "A", "B" and "C" to this Memorandum of Settlement. - 7.
+All other proposals not included in this Memorandum of Settlement are withdrawn. - 8.
 The final form of the renewal collective agreement is subject to a housekeeping review including, for example, consecutive numbering of all Articles and numerical consistency in references to Articles throughout the collective agreement.